Andres-cmk/ChatBot_Ecommerce/README.md

    conda env create -f environment.yml
 ---

-2. Descargar ollama desde la pagina oficial, con lo cual es el gestor de modelos de IA.
+2. Download Olama from the official website, which is the AI model manager.
 The models must be installed: **llama3.2:3b** and **qwen3:1.7b**.
-Se pued usar alguno de los 2 pero lo importante es que tenga la compatabilidad de tools.
+You can use any of the two but the important thing is that it has tool compatibility.